THE INVADERS –

 Ø VIKINGS (AD 793)

 The Romans had been troubled by serious barbarian raids since around AD 360.
-Picts (northern Celts) from Scotland, Scots from Ireland (until AD1400 the word 'Scot' meant and Irishman) and Saxons from Germany, all came to plunder the accumulated wealth of Roman Britain.
-The Roman legions began to withdraw from Britain in AD383 to secure the Empire's borders elsewhere in mainland Europe.
-By AD410 all Roman troops had been withdrawn, leaving the cities of Britain and the remaining Romano-British to fend for themselves.
+Picts (northern Celts) from Scotland, Scots from Ireland (until 1400 the word ‘Scot’ meant an Irishman) and Anglo-Saxons from northern Germany and Scandinavia, all came to plunder the accumulated wealth of Roman Britain.
+The Roman legions began to withdraw from Britain in 383 to secure the Empire’s borders elsewhere in mainland Europe.
+By 410 all Roman troops had been withdrawn, leaving the cities of Britain and the remaining Romano-British to fend for themselves.

 As the Romans departed, so did the source of any major written historical data.
 For the rest of the fifth century and early sixth century, England entered what is now referred to as a period of time known as the Dark Ages.